Scott Hall: nWo reunion and championship reigns (1999–2000)

 Hall and Nash were allied again and, in January 1999, the two nWo factions rejoined.
 Hall feuded with Goldberg and faced him in a ladder taser match on January 19 at Souled Out.
 He lost the match when Goldberg used the taser gun on him.

 At SuperBrawl IX, Hall defeated Roddy Piper for the WCW United States Heavyweight Championship.
 Shortly after, he suffered a foot injury which forced him to forfeit the title.
 Hall was not seen again until October 1999, when he and Kevin Nash began sitting at ringside during WCW television, proclaiming "the band was getting back together."

 On the November 8 episode of Nitro, Hall defeated Goldberg, Bret Hart, and Sid Vicious in a Texas tornado ladder match to regain the United States Heavyweight Championship.
-Two weeks later, at Mayhem, he defeated Rick Steiner by forfeit to also win the WCW World Television Championship.
+Two weeks later, at Mayhem, he won the WCW World Television Championship after Rick Steiner forfeited the match due to injury.
 He successfully defended both titles against Booker T later that night.
 Eight days later, on Nitro, Hall vacated the Television title by throwing it into a trash can.
 He was soon stripped of his United States title, after being sidelined with a knee injury.

-Hall and Nash teamed up to defeat Bret Hart and Goldberg on the December 13 episode of Nitro, winning the WCW World Tag Team Championship for the sixth time together.
-Soon afterwards, Hall was injured again and the tag team title was vacated.
+Hall and Nash teamed up to defeat Bret Hart and Goldberg on the December 13 episode of Nitro, winning the WCW World Tag Team Championship for the sixth time.
+After the nWo returned in December 1999, Hall joined Nash, Bret Hart, Jeff Jarrett, and Scott Steiner in what was coined "nWo 2000".
+However, Hall was injured again thereafter and the tag team titles were vacated.

-After the nWo returned in December 1999, Hall joined Kevin Nash, Bret Hart, Jeff Jarrett, and Scott Steiner in what was coined "nWo 2000".
-Hall feuded with WCW World Heavyweight Champion Sid Vicious, and nWo teammate Jeff Jarrett, over the world title.
-Sid pinned Hall in a match also involving Jarrett at SuperBrawl in February 2000.
-This was Hall's last appearance in WCW.
+In 2000, Hall feuded with WCW World Heavyweight Champion Sid Vicious and nWo teammate Jeff Jarrett over the world title, but he was pinned by Sid in a three-way match with Jarrett at SuperBrawl on February 20, 2000, in what would be his last match with the company.